 - Appraisal meetings are conducted in the third month of employment for all new hires. - The appraisal meeting focuses on development by reviewing the employee against a set of competencies specific to their role and on setting objectives for the next year and measurement of goals during the first three months of employment.
-Competency is also reviewed at this meeting. - Formal appraisal meetings are held annually to ensure that staff continues to meet their goals and to set new objectives for the year ahead. - Appraisal meetings and development requirements are documented, and training needs are actioned via the appropriate training methods. - Employees are required to maintain an on-going record of their CPD/training. - Employees are required to attend a minimum level of training courses and maintain a minimum standard of competency.
-Examples of areas covered by on-going training are work specific roles, general insurance, legal issues and regulations. - Employees are also required to complete in-house training, including code of conduct training, anti-harassment training and anti-money laundering training. - Head of Compliance issues reminder emails to PCF holders/relevant staff periodically to attest whether they have completed sufficient/ appropriate training in order to effectively discharge their roles and responsibilities.
+Competency and Compliance with Fitness & Probity and Conduct Standards, as applicable, are also reviewed at this meeting. - Formal appraisal meetings are held annually to ensure that staff continues to meet their goals and to set new objectives for the year ahead. - Appraisal meetings and development requirements are documented, and training needs are actioned via the appropriate training methods. - Employees are required to act in accordance with Conduct Standards. - In line with IAF expectations employees are required to act in accordance with their decision-making responsibilities.
+Employees are required to maintain an on-going record of their CPD/training. - Employees are required to attend a minimum level of training courses and maintain a minimum standard of competency.
+Examples of areas covered by on-going training are work specific roles; general insurance; legal issues and regulations. - Employees are also required to complete in-house training, including code of conduct training, anti-harassment training and anti-money laundering training. - Head of Compliance issues reminder emails to PCF holders/relevant staff periodically to attest whether they have completed sufficient/ appropriate training in order to effectively discharge their roles and responsibilities.